Why Do I Have Hair on My Stomach?

 If terminal hair begins to grow at a faster rate and covers larger areas of the body, including the stomach, back or chest, this may be hirsutism.

 Finding the Cause of Excess Hair Growth on the Stomach

 Excessive hair growth on the stomach may be due to number of factors.
 In women, the two most common causes of hirsutism are polycystic ovary syndrome (PCOS) and idiopathic hirsutism.
-Polycystic ovarian syndrome is the inappropriate secretion of too much testosterone.
+Polycystic ovarian syndrome is a chronic hormonal condition that leads to symptoms such as weight gain, irregular periods, infertility, hair loss, acne, depression and anxiety, and also hirsutism.
+70 – 80% of women with PCOS have hirsutism.
 Meanwhile, idiopathic hirsutism is a diagnosis of hirsutism that is given when despite testing, the primary cause can’t been found.
 Idiopathic hirsutism is thought to account for 15% of all cases of hirsutism.
 Other causes of hirsutism are:

 - Genetics & ethnicity – In both men and women, genetics and ethnicity may also play a role in determining how much hair growth you experience.
 Those with a Mediterranean or South East Asian background are more likely to have hirsutism.

 - Cushing’s syndrome

 It might be worth speaking to your doctor if excess hair growth starts to interfere with your life or begins to have a negative impact on your self-esteem.
 If excess hair growth on the stomach stops you from enjoying time outdoors with friends, has an impact on your relationship or affects your well-being, then your doctor might be able to help.